casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/casper-signer.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This tutorial shows you how to use the JavaScript SDK by connecting the [Casper Signer](https://chrome.google.com/webstore/detail/casper-signer/djhndpllfiibmcdbnmaaahkhchcoijce) to a website, get the balance of an account and send a transaction.
+This tutorial shows you how to use the JavaScript SDK by connecting the [Casper Signer](https://chrome.google.com/webstore/detail/casper-signer/djhndpllfiibmcdbnmaaahkhchcoijce) to a website, get the balance of an account's main purse and send a Deploy.

 ## Step 1.
 Run a Mini Webserver